Adslot/adslot-ui/www/components/GettingStarted/Contributing.md

 # Contributing

 ## Guidelines

-:octocat: Make sure there's an issue open for any work you take on and intend to submit as a pull request - it helps core members review your concept and direction early and is a good way to discuss what you're planning to do.
+:cat: Make sure there's an issue open for any work you take on and intend to submit as a pull request - it helps core members review your concept and direction early and is a good way to discuss what you're planning to do.

 :scroll: Please follow our established coding conventions (with regards to formatting, etc), please see our [style guides](#style-guides) below.